 - Kayaking in the San Juan Islands provides an abundance of photo ops.
 One of our favorite kayak trips is from the Friday Harbor Marina to Turn Island Marine State Park, a leisurely one-hour paddle.
 Turn Island is only accessible by boat, so once there, pull your kayak ashore on the pebbly beach, set out a relaxing picnic, and then hike the perimeter trail around the island (counterclockwise is recommended).
 You’ll find madrone trees arching over the shoreline, blue herons, and gorgeous views around every twist and turn.
 First come, first served camping is also allowed here.

 Photo courtesy of San Juan Outfitters and Brendan McGarry

-- My favorite forest, especially on a hot summer’s day, can be found on the hike from Jakle’s Lagoon to Mt.
+- Our favorite forest, especially on a hot summer’s day, can be found on the hike from Jakle’s Lagoon to Mt.
 Finlayson.
-It offers massive Douglas firs with peek-a-boo views to the sea and mountains, and lush undergrowth for close-up shots.
+It offers massive Douglas Firs with peek-a-boo views to the sea and mountains, and lush undergrowth for close-up shots.
 The last half of the hike provides an expansive view from the Cattle Point Lighthouse across the Strait of Juan de Fuca to Vancouver Island and the Olympic Mountains.
 Stunning.

 - The town of Friday Harbor, with its quaint buildings, is always a good source for photos, but head a little further out of town to Pelindaba Lavender Farm for some guaranteed winners.
 Summer is the peak of color in the lavender fields.
 Try to schedule your trip for their annual Lavender Festival in mid-July.